isc30/blog.codeisc.com/_posts/2022-03-11-safari-webkit-wsl2-windows10-windows11.md

 Unable to init server: Could not connect: Connection refused Failed to parse arguments: Cannot open display:
 ```

+> If you are on Windows 11 and it didn't work, it should.
+Please update your GPU drivers and try again, you don't need the extra steps.
+{: .jackass }

 ## Installing an X Server for Windows